Ayako Egawa wrote to us about New Year’s decorations in Japan. Here’s where she wrote…

 Happy New Year!

 This article was posted on Thursday, December 27th, 2018 at 9:08 pm and is filed under Countries & Cultures, Holidays Around the World, Japan, Mama Lisa, New Year's Day, New Year's Eve, New Years.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply